+Figure 13 – Role of geometry on properties of AM Ti-Al-4V structures.
+Built structures, position and orientation of specimens within the part and resulting properties (KEIST; PALMER, 2016).

 Although the effect of geometry on strength is noticeable, it is worth to mention that mechanical properties present similar behavior for conventional processes such as casting for instance, where the wall thickness impose different solidification regimens, resulting in different microstructures and mechanical properties (HANDBOOK, 1990).

 MATERIALS AND METHODS

 METHODOLOGY